Gag Play

 The term gag play is a modern, community-coined label rather than a clinical one; its precise coinage is not well documented, and it has never appeared as a discrete psychiatric diagnosis.
 Foundational sexology nonetheless mapped the terrain it sits within.
 Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued the masochistic appetite for restraint, helplessness, and surrender, and Havelock Ellis's Studies in the Psychology of Sex examined the interplay of dominance, submission, and consent without treating consensual play as inherently pathological.

-Modern psychiatry has moved decisively toward depathologising consensual kink.
+Modern psychiatry has moved toward depathologising consensual kink.
 The DSM-5-TR (2022) distinguishes a paraphilia (an atypical interest) from a paraphilic disorder (one that causes distress or harm), and the ICD-11 removed consensual sadomasochism from its list of disorders entirely, reserving diagnosis for non-consensual or distressing patterns.
 Gag play, as a negotiated activity between consenting adults, falls squarely in that non-disordered space and is best understood as a form of consensual bondage and sensory deprivation rather than a condition.

 In practice